-Record~Keeping Tips
+Record-Keeping Tips

 - ~Set up a "system" of notebooks, folders or binders to collect and organize paperwork and use your system consistently. - ~Maintain an up-to-date log do not fall behind!
-Avoid having to "reconstruct" your communications, observations, suggestions, etc.

-- ~Note deadlines and reminders in your personal calendar (Status Report due, check~in with administrator, etc.). - ~Update your on-line CIT Google Classroom Mentor Calendar monthly. - ~Set up email folders in Outlook and use Outlook "Rules" to organize your correspondence. - ~Provide written feedback to Intern after each visit. - ~Complete Intern Self-Assessment with the Intern sometime in September and revisit it throughout the year. - ~Use your log, correspondence, and Collaborative Mentor-Intern Feedback forms to prepare for writing Status Reports.
+Avoid having to "reconstruct" your communications, observations, suggestions, etc. - id S - ~Use the "Timelines" and "Paperwork Checklist" in this Handbook. - ~Note deadlines and reminders in your personal calendar (Status Report due, check-in with administrator, etc.). - ~Update your on-line CIT Google Classroom Mentor Calendar monthly. - ~Set up email folders in Outlook and use Outlook "Rules" to organize your correspondence. - ~Provide written feedback to Intern after each visit. - ~Complete Intern Self-Assessment with the Intern sometime in September and revisit it throughout the year. - ~Use your log, correspondence, and Collaborative Mentor~Intern Feedback forms to prepare for writing Status Reports.